bacitracin/technical-interview-trivia/ruby_questions.md

   * Polymorphic associations allow a model to belong to more than one other model through a single association.

 * What's the difference between find() & find_by_id()?

+* What are the various model validations in Rails?

 ### Gems
 * What are gems and what are your favorites?